happychuks/alx-system_engineering-devops/0x00-shell_basics/README.md

 Exercise 16: rm *~ Deletes all files in the current directory that end with a ~

-Exercise 17: mkdir -p welcome/to/holberton Create directory welcome in current directory.
+Exercise 17: mkdir -p welcome/to/school Create directory welcome in current directory.
 Create directory to inside directory welcome.
-Create directory holberton inside directory to.
+Create directory school inside directory to.
 The -p option creates any intermediate directories in the path argument.

 Exercise 18: ls -map List all files and directories of the current directory, separated by commas.
 Directory names should end with a /.
 The listing should be alph ordered, except for dot (.) or dot dot (..), which should be listed at the beginning.
 The -a option is to show any hidden files.
 The -p option writes a / at the end of directory names.
 The -m option streams the output, separating each listing with commas.